-Through CapSource engagements, students practice using key universal skills like communication, collaboration, critical thinking, and creativity in order to develop real outcomes for real stakeholders who provide meaningful and actionable feedback along the way.
+Through CapSource engagements, students practice using key universal skills like communication, collaboration, critical thinking, and creativity in addition to relevant tools and technical skills in order to develop real outcomes for real stakeholders who provide meaningful and actionable feedback along the way.

 Using & Honing Universal Skills

-These four crucial skills are cornerstones of success in both education and workforce because it leads to efficiency and productivity for organizations.
-Without these skills, it’s inherently challenging to operate in a connected, collaborative company structure and team environment, which is particularly why it’s so crucial that students graduate with an understanding of how each of these skills governs their interactions with colleagues, customers, superiors, and subordinates.
+These four crucial skills categories are cornerstones of success in modern world because it leads to efficiency and productivity for teams and organizations.
+Without these skills, individuals find it inherently challenging to operate in a interconnected, collaborative company structure and team environment.
+To help prepare students for their lives after school, it’s crucial that students practice and ultimately graduate with an understanding of how each of these skills governs their interactions with colleagues, customers, superiors, and subordinates.

 Communication encompasses a variety of listening, verbal, and written skills used to articulate thoughts and ideas.
-Communication skills can use different types of media, from email to video, and also draw upon cross-cultural competencies.
+Communication skills require the use of different types of media, from email to video, and also draw upon cross-cultural competencies.
 With most jobs in the U.S. economy focusing on service-oriented industries, communication is highly important for career success.
 Students who work on CapSource projects must communicate with their groups, their faculty members, and representatives from their host company in order to succeed.
 The better the communication throughout the engagement, the better outcomes for all parties.

-==> Read more about Boosting Student Communication Skills through experiential learning.
+==> Read more about Boosting Student COMMUNICATION through experiential learning.

 Collaboration, or the ability to work well with others, is an essential skill in the 21st century workforce, especially with increased globalization.
 Collaboration brings together multiple perspectives and skills, ultimately leading to stronger project results.
 Collaboration and communication are strongly linked in CapSource projects, since collaborating with project groups requires clear communication and teamwork in order to deliver successful outcomes.

-==> Read more about Boosting Student Collaboration Skills through experiential learning.
+==> Read more about Boosting Student COLLABORATION through experiential learning.

-==> Read more about Boosting Student Critical Thinking Skills through experiential learning.
+==> Read more about Boosting Student CRITICAL THINKING through experiential learning.

-==> Read more about Boosting Student Creativity through experiential learning.
+==> Read more about Boosting Student CREATIVITY through experiential learning.